Anschluss: Aftermath of World War I

 In the aftermath of a prohibition of an Anschluss, Germans in both Austria and Germany pointed to a contradiction in the national self-determination principle because the treaties failed to grant self-determination to the ethnic Germans (such as German Austrians and Sudeten Germans) outside of the German Reich.
 Hugo Preuss, the drafter of the German Weimar Constitution, criticized efforts to prevent an Anschluss; he saw the prohibition as a contradiction of the Wilsonian principle of self-determination of peoples.

 The constitutions of the Weimar Republic and the First Austrian Republic both included the political goal of unification, which parties widely supported.
 In the early 1930s, the Austrian government looked to a possible customs union with the German Republic in 1931.
 However, ultimately regional patriotism was stronger than pan-German sentiment.
 In the Austrian Empire, each Kronland had its own functional government and enjoyed a fair amount of autonomy from Vienna, with "each looking to their own capital" instead.
 According to Jody Manning, the idea of unification with Germany was not overwhelmingly popular among the Austrian population in 1919, which is one of the reasons why no nationwide referendum was held, even before it was forbidden by the Entente:

-The French attempted to prevent an Anschluss by incorporating Austria into a Danubian Confederation in 1927.
+Poincarés third government attempted to prevent an Anschluss by incorporating Austria into a Danubian Confederation in 1927.
 German Minister of Foreign Affairs Gustav Stresemann opposed it, as he saw it as an attempt to re-form the Austro-Hungarian Empire and offered to form a customs union with Austria.
-However, Austrian Chancellor Ignaz Seipel, an Anschluss opponent, rejected the offer.
-Seipel was replaced in 1929 by Johannes Schober, who pursued a pro-Germany policy and attempted to form a customs union.
-However, a political crisis led to Schober losing power and Seipel returning to the government as Minister of Foreign Affairs.
+Austrian Chancellor Ignaz Seipel, an Anschluss opponent, rejected the offer.
+In September 1929, Seipel was replaced by Johannes Schober, who pursued a pro-Germany policy and attempted to form a customs union.
+A political and economical crisis led to Schober losing power (30 September 1930) and Seipel returning to the government as Minister of Foreign Affairs.
 Negotiations were restarted after Otto Ender became chancellor and were finalized with German Foreign Affairs Minister Julius Curtius on 5 March 1931, before being approved by Germany on 18 March.
-France opposed the customs union, stating that it was in violation of Article Eighty-Eight of the Treaty of Saint-Germain-en-Laye.
+France opposed the customs union, stating that it was in violation of Article 88 of the Treaty of Saint-Germain-en-Laye.